Jamie Marchi

-Jamie Lynn Marchi (/ˈmɑːrki/; born October 8, 1977) is an American voice actress, ADR director and script writer who works for Funimation, and Sentai Filmworks.
-She has provided a number of voices for English-language versions of anime and video games.
+Jamie Lynn Marchi (/ˈmɑːrki/; born October 8, 1977) is an American voice actress, ADR director and script writer.
+She has provided a number of voices for English-language versions of anime and video games, primarily for Funimation.
 She is known for her role as Masane Amaha in Witchblade, Mari Ohara in Love Live!
-Sunshine!!, Mimi in Rin: Daughters of Mnemosyne, Mitsuko Kongo in A Certain Scientific Railgun, Charlotte E. Yeager in Strike Witches, Haruna Saotome in Negima!, Rias Gremory in High School DxD and Panty Anarchy in Panty & Stocking with Garterbelt.
+Sunshine!!, Mimi in Rin: Daughters of Mnemosyne, Mitsuko Kongo in A Certain Scientific Railgun, Charlotte E. Yeager in Strike Witches, Haruna Saotome in Negima!, Rias Gremory in High School DxD, Panty Anarchy in the first season of Panty & Stocking with Garterbelt, Cathy in Angels of Death, and Mt.
+Lady in My Hero Academia.

 Early life

 Marchi was born in Knoxville, Tennessee, to Susan Kay Hester (née Taylor, born 1951).
 Her stepfather, Michael Hester (1957–2016), worked as a bio-medical engineer.
 She graduated from the University of Oklahoma with a bachelor's degree in theater, and started her professional acting career in 2000.

 Career

 Marchi got her start in voice acting in Fruits Basket as Motoko Minagawa, and has worked on and voiced for a number of American adaptations of Japanese anime series, which include Black Cat as Rinslet Walker, Soul Eater as Elizabeth "Liz" Thompson, Sekirei as Uzume, Heaven's Lost Property as Mikako Satsukitane, Panty & Stocking with Garterbelt as Panty Anarchy, A Certain Scientific Railgun as Mitsuko Kongo, Rin: Daughters of Mnemosyne as Mimi, Strike Witches as Charlotte E. Yeager, Freezing as Rana Linchen, High School DxD as Rias Gremory, Witchblade as Masane Amaha and Death Parade as Chiyuki.
 She also writes the anime dub scripts and directs other Funimation actors.

 On October 2, 2011, Marchi made her first debut role for Fox Broadcasting Company as Background Vocals Singer in Family Guy episode Seahorse Seashell Party.

 In April 2013, Marchi joined The Funimation Show web series as a co-host.

 On September 3, 2015, Marchi made her debut role for Sentai Filmworks as Neko Kuroha in Brynhildr in the Darkness.

 On November 3, 2017, Marchi made her first non-anime role as Green Guts in Cartoon Network's OK K.O.!
 Let's Be Heroes.